PaddlePaddle/Paddle/doc/design/cluster_train/cluster_bootstrapping_tools.md

 2. [Not fully supporting](https://github.com/coreos/matchbox/issues/550) centOS deployment yet.

 ## Conclusion
 Sextant is a better solution overall for paddle cloud deploying to a bare metal cluster.
-It would be great if Sextant can also can 1) k8s api server deployed with high availability by default; 2) not designed as a one-off service.
+It would be great if Sextant can also 1) deploy k8s api server with high availability by default; 2) not designed as a one-off service.